itterheim/Electron-Serial-Port-Monitor/README.md

 Serial port monitor written in TypeScript and Electron.

-This is a work in progress.
+`This is a work in progress.`

+README contents:
 - [Data requirements](#data-requirements)
 - [Download](#download-windows-x64)
 - [Build](#build)